“They have everything for young men to enjoy. You can hang out with all the boys.”

 When quizzed by Pegg about I Pray, Olé a decade and a half later, Visconti’s revised guess was that Pray, Olé was something Bowie cooked up in Switzerland in the early ‘80s and kept monkeying with throughout the decade.

-Recently, fellow author Chris O’Leary also pointed out the similarities between IPO and Pretty Pink Rose, the Adrian Belew duet from 1990.
+Recently, fellow hack Chris O’Leary also pointed out the similarities between IPO and Pretty Pink Rose, the Adrian Belew duet from 1990.
 Indeed, if you married PPO’s more erudite lyrics with the wayward dissonance of IPO you have the makings of a great Bowie track neither of them could quite manage on their own.

-Flash forward to 20 April 2012 I was online, in general chit chat mode with Reeves Gabrels.
+Flash forward to 20 April 2012 and I was online, in general chit chat mode with Reeves Gabrels.
 In relation to IPO, two days earlier he’d told me in three short words:

 “I’m not on it ;)”